avishvj/3d-reactions/eda_notebooks/README.md

 ### Reaction Dynamics EDA (Training Set)
 How does the reactant change into the product?
 Identify the reaction centre and magnitude of change: bonds break/form; atoms moving; bond and dihedral angles changing.
-- Bond dynamics:
-    - Which bonds break/form?
-    - How many across training data?
-Use adjacency matrix differences.
+- Bond dynamics: which bonds break/form?
+How many across training data?
-- Atom dynamics:
+- Atom dynamics: which atoms move and by how much?
-    - How much do coordinates change?
-    - Which atoms move?
-- Angle dynamics:
-    - How do bond/dihedral angles change?
-This is probably encoded by atom dynamics already.
+- Angle dynamics: how do bond/dihedral angles change?
+- TODO: get bond lengths and look at how they change.

 ### MIT Model EDA (Evaluating Model)
 - Comparing ground truth TS with initial model guess (D_init), final model guess, and average TS based on distance.